-Ancient rituals of a wedding were attributed to Zhou Gong a prince during the reign of Zhou Wu Wang (1066-1063 B.C.), who set the six rules in the Book of Rites for the union of a couple.
+The ancient rituals of a Chinese wedding were created by Zhou Gong a prince during the reign of Zhou Wu Wang (1066-1063 B.C.), that set the six rules in the Book of Rites for the union of a couple.

-A marriage was to be “mei shuo zhi yan, fu mu zhi ming” (listen to the marriage broker and obey the command of the parents).
-A young couple did not have to meet and fall in love before they were married because the purpose of a union was to perpetuate the family line.
+A marriage was to be “mei shuo zhi yan, fu mu zhi ming” which translated as, listen to the marriage broker and obey the command of the parents.
+A young couple did not have to meet and fall in love before they were married because the purpose of a union then was to continue the family line.

-Most importantly the compatibility in terms of the eight characters (the year, month, day and time of birth) of the couple and the family background had to be considered.
-It was important that such information be gathered by a marriage broker called a mei po and that the dates of birth be assessed by a geomancer.
+The compatibility of the eight characters such as year, month, day and time of birth of a couple and the family background were important considerations when deciding to marry.
+It was important that this information be gathered by a marriage broker called a “mei po: and that the dates of birth be assessed by a geomancer.

-This was part of the first rite while the second rite was the presentation of the girl’s name and particulars.
+This was part of the first rite while the second rite was the presentation of the girl’s name and other details.

-If the horoscopes, eight characters and elements of birth of the couple were compatible they would be blessed with prosperity, posterity and good health, otherwise the couple would be unhappy and struck by ill luck.
+If the horoscopes, eight characters and elements of birth of the couple were compatible they would be blessed by prosperity, posterity and good health.
+In contrast, if there was not compatibility the couple would be unhappy and their marriage filled with bad luck.

-Once the birthdates were found to be in harmony and suitable and the parents agreed to arrange the marriage the presentation of betrothal gifts would take place.
+Once the birth dates are found in harmony the parents agreed to arrange the marriage.
+Then, the presentation of betrothal gifts would take place.

-The third and fourth rites would be carried out, during which the parents of the would-be bridegroom would present gifts such as jade sceptre, a hairpin, biscuits, pieces of cloth and tea leaves, which symbolized firm commitment, as a tea plant cannot be transplanted, through the marriage adviser.
+The third and fourth rites are carried out when parents of the would-be bride and groom would present gifts such as jade sceptre, a hairpin, biscuits, pieces of cloth and tea leaves, which symbolized firm commitment, as a tea plant cannot be transplanted through a marriage adviser.

-The fifth rite might be carried out after years of engagement and it consisted of the choosing of an auspicious day for the wedding.
+The fifth rite is often carried out after years of engagement and consists of choosing an auspicious day for the wedding.

-The sixth rite was the most important as it was the actual wedding and consummation of the marriage.
-Before the wedding day, the exchange of gifts between the two families took place.
+The sixth rite is the most important as it is the wedding and consummation of the marriage.
+Before the wedding day the exchange of gifts between the two families took place.

-The gifts for the bride included red embroidered satin, gold jewellery and money sealed in red packets.
-The parents of the bride would send her dowry of household utensils, furniture, jewellery and a special item consisting of a bronze bucket and a pair of shoes to symbolise prosperity and harmony for the new couple.
+The gifts for the bride included red embroidered satin, gold jewelry and money sealed in red packets.
+The parents of the bride would send her dowry of household utensils, furniture, jewelry and a special item consisting of a bronze bucket and a pair of shoes to symbolize prosperity and harmony for the new couple.

-The bride had to perform many ceremonial rites after the wedding dinner, such as walking on sackcloth, covering her head, drinking wine with the groom, sitting in bed and being teased by relatives.
-These practices are no longer in fashion.
-After the wedding dinner the married couple retired to their bedroom or went off on honey moon.
+After the wedding the bride had to perform many rituals, such as walking on a sackcloth, covering her head, drinking wine with the groom, sitting in bed and being teased by relatives.
+These practices are no longer popular.
+After the wedding dinner the married couple retired to their bedrooms or went on their honeymoon.

-By the early 20th century, the wedding ceremony had become quite elaborate.
-The bridegroom sent a sedan chair which arrived at the bride’s home accompanied by a group of Chinese musicians sounding gongs and blowing trumpets.
+By the early 20th century, the wedding ceremony had become more elaborate.
+The bridegroom sent a sedan chair that arrived at the bride’s home accompanied by a group of Chinese musicians with gongs and trumpets.

-The bride, dressed in a classical costume and headdress, had to be carried out to the sedan chair by the marriage broker as she was not to walk on the ground, which was believed to be contaminated by evil spirits.
-She was to shed tears of sorrow at leaving her parent s’ home.
+The bride, dressed in a classical costume and headdress, is carried out to the sedan chair by the marriage broker since she was allowed to walk on the ground.
+It was believed that the ground was contaminated by evil spirits.
+Also, the bride would shed tears of sadness because she was leaving her parents house.

 On her arrival the bridegroom shot three arrows into the air to rid the area of evil spirits.
-The bride was then carried into the house where the couple prayed and knelt first before the gods and then before the parents, offering tea and receiving red packets and jewellery.
+The bride was then carried into the house where the couple prayed and knelt before the gods and before the parents, offering tea and receiving red packets and jewelry.

-So the red packet should contain at least two notes.
-After the tea ceremony the sumptuous wedding dinner was hosted by the parents and the couple retired into their bedroom where a pair of elaborately carved long feng (dragon and phoenix) candles were lit symbolising a good and auspicious union.
-It was believed that if the candles burnt off at the same time the couple would live to a ripe old age together.
+Following the tea ceremony the sumptuous wedding dinner hosted by the parents, the couple would retire into their bedroom where a pair of elaborately carved long feng (dragon and phoenix) candles were lit symbolizing a good, auspicious union.
+It was believed that if the candles burnt off at the same time the couple would live to until old age together.

-Otherwise one of them would die earlier, the long symbolising the male and the feng the female.
+Otherwise, one of them would die earlier the long one symbolizing a male and the feng a female.

-These marriage customs were carried out within as well as outside China early 20th century.
+These marriage customs were carried out within and outside of China during the early 20th century.

 Modern Chinese Wedding

-Modern weddings based on tradition can be almost as elaborate as these.
+Modern weddings that are based on tradition can almost be as elaborate as in the past.

-Many overseas Chinese still follow tradition and choose an auspicious time and day for the wedding, although in the present day context traditional practices have been streamlined.
+Many Chinese people living abroad still follow tradition and choose an auspicious time and day for their wedding.
+However, the current context of traditional practices have been streamlined.

-From the day the couple meet and fall in love to the time they decide to get married they may or may not host a dinner for the exchange of engagement rings in the presence of parents and friends.
+From the day the couple met and fell in love to the time they decide to marry they may host a dinner for the exchange of engagement rings in the presence of parents and friends.

-Weddings of the rich still tend to be very elaborate and pompous but the average wage earner may host a simple wedding dinner or reception.
+Weddings of the rich still tend to be elaborate and extravagant but an average wage earner tends to host a simple wedding dinner or reception.

-Marriage brokers still operate in some Asian countries, although their role in the marriage is different from what it was in the old days.
+Marriage brokers still operate in some Asian countries although their role in marriages is different from the past.

-They work in matchmaking agencies, helping people who encounter difficulties in finding their partner in life or who have little opportunity to meet the right partner.
+They work in matchmaking agencies helping people who have difficulties in finding a marriage partner or lack the opportunity to meet the right partner.

-These agencies introduce the couples to each other and they do not normally analyse the suitability of birthdates.
-Instead they use computers to match those who share the same interests or have similar family backgrounds.
+These agencies introduce the couples to one another and do not analyze the suitability of birth dates or other traditional metrics.
+Instead, they use computers to match those with shared interests along with similar family backgrounds.

-The tradition of the bridal gift to the groom is usually not followed by modern couples, but the bride may help in paying for the banquet, and this is sometimes seen as being the bride’s gift for the groom.
+The tradition of the bridal gift to the groom is not common among modern couples, but the bride may help in paying for the banquet, which is sometimes seen as the bride’s gift to the groom.

-The bride is still collected from her house by the groom and the groomsmen, but today, if possible, they will go in decorated cars.
+The bride is still taken from her house by the groom and the groomsmen, but today, in some cases, they will leave in decorated cars.

-The weddings feast is probably considered the most important part of the celebrations.
-This is more of a parental event than any other part of the wedding.
+The wedding feast is probably considered the most important part of wedding celebrations today.
+This is more of an event for the parents than any other part of the wedding.

-The menu will include about twelve courses, including appetizer, roast pig, shark fin soup, fried rice or noodles, dessert, and fresh food.
-Each of the guests at the feast presents a monetary gift.
+The menu includes about twelve courses as follows: appetizer, roast pig, shark fin soup, fried rice or noodles, dessert, and fresh food.
+Each of the guests at the feast present a monetary gift to the couple.

-As the soup is served, the bridal couple go from table to table toasting the guests.
+As the soup is served, the couple goes from table to table toasting each guest.

 During her wedding day the bride will change her clothes four or five times, and after the meal she changes again.

-Descriptions of Chinese weddings are complicated by the vast size of the country, differences among provinces, and marriage laws that have followed or been influenced by Western cultures and political ideology.
+The variety in Chinese weddings are based on the cultural differences among provinces, marriage laws that have been created and the influence of Western culture and ideology.